General | Top

 You can also set preferences for other activities in your respective communities like announcements, events, library entries, and volunteer opportunities.
 To do this, click the checkbox for either a Consolidated Daily or a Weekly Digest in the columns on the right.
 TIP: There is no save button - your selections will automatically save.

-Q: How do I see communities I below to?
+Q: How do I see communities I belong to?

 A: Click the down-facing arrow in the top right-hand corner of the page next to the image icon.
 Then click the 'Communities’ button.
 You should see a listing of all the communities you have access to on this page.
 For example, if you are a section volunteer for the Spain Section, you should see “Spain” listed.
 Some members will have more than one community listed.